What is Retinal Ischemia-Reperfusion Injury?

 Retinal I/R injury activates the complement cascade at multiple levels, with C3 upregulation, C3a receptor engagement on microglia and Muller cells, and terminal membrane attack complex (MAC) formation on RGCs and retinal endothelial cells.
 The neuroinflammatory amplification that follows – characterised by microglial activation, NLRP3 inflammasome formation, and peripheral immune cell infiltration through the disrupted blood-retinal barrier – extends the window of RGC vulnerability well beyond the initial ischaemic insult.
 Critically, complement-mediated injury is not confined to acute I/R: the same C3/C3aR axis is implicated in chronic glaucomatous neurodegeneration and in autoimmune retinal disease, making it a shared therapeutic target across multiple disease contexts.

 Researchers studying complement-driven retinal injury need endpoints that capture both the acute-phase dysfunction and the post-injury visual recovery trajectory.
 Electrophysiological endpoints such as electroretinography (ERG) and pattern-ERG assess photoreceptor and inner retinal function respectively, but are typically performed terminally or require anaesthesia at each timepoint, limiting longitudinal study design.
 OptoDrum fills the gap with an entirely non-invasive, repeatable functional endpoint that is sensitive to RGC-pathway integrity changes over days to weeks.
-The complement-neuroinflammation interface is covered at broader disease scope at Neuroinflammation and Autoimmune CNS Disease and Neuroinflammation.
-For the glaucoma connection, see Glaucoma.

 How Striatech products help